artjomsR/SuperMemo-Git-sync/README.md

 # Notes
 - This script is nothing too complicated - you can see that it's a few git commands to sync the collection, mixed in with a few readable prompts.
 I've used it myself for ~1.5 months+ as of the writing of this readme file.
 Still, I can't hold any responsibility if something goes horribly wrong - use at your own risk and all that.
+- After setting up the script, make sure to make a few test changes to ensure that everything is working as you would expect (e.g. making a simple text edit on 1 PC, and then launching the script on the other PC and expecting to see the change)
 - The script supports installation of SM on different drives, but non-default installation paths are not supported at the moment.
 E.g. SM must be installed at `X:\SuperMemo\`
 - Any questions - let me know, and I'll try to do a better write up/explain